gsamokovarov/gloat/README.md

 ## Library

-If you are using gloat as a library, there are 3 main components you need to understand.
-A migration source, migration storage, migration executor and a Gloat struct that binds them all together.
+If you are using gloat as a library, the main components you'll be dealing with are migration, source, store and SQL executor.
+You'll be using those through the methods on the `Gloat` struct.

 ```go
 db, err := sql.Open("postgres", "connection string")